-- (1) On 22 July 2013 the Council authorised the Commission to open negotiations with New Zealand for the Agreement between the European Union and New Zealand on cooperation and mutual administrative assistance in customs matters.
-The negotiations were successfully concluded by the initialling of the Agreement. - (2) The European Union and New Zealand should establish the legal basis for a cooperation framework which aims at securing the supply chain and facilitating legitimate trade, as well as enabling information exchange to ensure the proper application of customs legislation and the prevention, investigation and combating of breaches of customs legislation. - (3) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date, HAS ADOPTED THIS DECISION:
+- (1) In accordance with Council Decision XXX of (date) the Agreement between the European Union and New Zealand on cooperation and mutual administrative assistance in customs matters was signed on XXX, subject to its conclusion at a later date. - (2) The European Union and New Zealand should establish the legal basis for a cooperation framework which aims at securing the supply chain and facilitating legitimate trade, as well as enabling information exchange to ensure the proper application of customs legislation and the prevention, investigation and combating of breaches of customs legislation. - (3) The Agreement should be approved on behalf of the European Union, HAS ADOPTED THIS DECISION:

-Article 1

-The signing of the Agreement between the European Union and New Zealand on cooperation and mutual administrative assistance in customs matters is hereby authorised on behalf of the Union, subject to the conclusion of the said Agreement.
+Article 1 The Agreement between the European Union and New Zealand on cooperation and mutual administrative assistance in customs matters is hereby approved on behalf of the Union.
 The text of the Agreement is attached to this Decision.

-Article 2

-The Council Secretariat General shall establish the instrument of full powers to sign the Agreement, subject to its conclusion, for the person(s) indicated by the negotiator of the Agreement.

-Article 3

-This Decision shall enter into force on the date of its adoption.
+Article 2 The President of the Council shall designate the person empowered to give, on behalf of the European Union, the notification provided for in Article 21(1) of the Agreement, in order to express the consent of the European Union to be bound by the Agreement.
+Article 3 This Decision shall enter into force on the date of its adoption. $OJ\ C$, , p. .

+1

 Done at Brussels,

 For the Council The President